didx-xyz/indy-ledger-monitor/fetch-ledger-tx/README.md

 An example of the JSON data returned by the call for a specific ledger transaction is provided [below](#example-ledger-info-for-a-specific-ledger-transaction).

-*No authourised DID is required and this tool can always be run with the -a parameter so that it run in anonymous mode.*
+*No authorized DID is required and this tool will always run in anonymous mode when run without a DID.*

 The easiest way to use this now is to use the `./run` script and the Docker build process provide in this folder.
 Work is in progress to add a CI/CD capability to `indy-vdr` so that the artifacts are published to PyPi and native Python apps can be used.
-In the meantime, we recommend either making changes to the included Python script, or better, just adding programs that read from standard input and process the output of the `./run` script.
+In the meantime, we recommend building your own [plug-in](plugins/README.md).

 ## How To Run